leepton/wonderland-common/README.md

 ## groundwork

 - replace BC pipes with thermal?
+DELAYED UNTILL THE CRASH IS FIXED
 - disable mob spawns and replace them with hordes?

 ## cosmetic